 Her grandson, Henry Pole, who had been arrested with his father, was never seen again.

-These two cousins, Elizabeth and Margaret, had each done their best to make a way for the York remnant within the Tudor dynasty.
-Their stories are told in greater detail in Plantagenet Princess, Tudor Queen: The Story of Elizabeth of York and Faithful Traitor: The Story of Margaret Pole.
+These two cousins, Elizabeth and Margaret, had each done their best to make a way for the York remnant within the Tudor dynasty, and each faced tragedies with perseverance and strength.